 That night on the phone, the house was incredibly quiet.
 I remember having the TV on but muted.
 My husband was at school working, exactly where he was almost every night of the week.
-My baby boy and my preschool daughter were tucked in bed, zonked out for the night.
-And I called my friend simply because I needed another momma to hear my heart.
+Our baby boy and our preschool daughter tucked in bed, zonked out for the night and I called my friend simply because I needed another momma to hear my heart.

 But not just any momma.